rawlins/svgling/README.md

 There are various ways to convert the generated SVG files to other formats, including raster ones, but the recommended/supported way to do this programmatically is via the [`cairosvg`](https://cairosvg.org/) package.
-`svgling.utils` provides some convenience functions for this.
+`svgling.utils` provides some convenience functions for conversion to PNG/PDF/PS using cairosvg.
 See the "Compatibility and Conversion" section of the svgling manual for more details.
+Note that `cairosvg` is an optional dependency of `svgling`, so won't necessarily be installed by default.